 Emma Watson

 She fights for women’s rights through her post at the United Nations, and LGBTQ and black rights via her social media accounts, but Emma Watson is perhaps best known for her commitment to sustainability.
 The actress was an early adopter of sustainable fashion, working creatively with clothing brand People Tree at age 19.
 Since then, she has appeared on the red (or green) carpet and at press events in garments from sustainable brands, vintage items, or sustainable pieces from high-end designers created just for her (this MET Gala dress made from recycled bottles, y’all!).
-She took part in Freedom for All’s White Shirt Project to fight brands using child labour, is the face of Good On You (an app and website that rates clothing brands’ environmental impact), and last year joined the sustainability committee at Kering, the company that owns luxury fashion brands like Gucci and Saint Laurent.
+She took part in Freedom for All’s White Shirt Project to fight brands using child labour, is the face of Good On You (an app and website that rates clothing brands’ environmental impact), and in 2020 joined the sustainability committee at Kering, the company that owns luxury fashion brands like Gucci and Saint Laurent.

 Leonardo DiCaprio